seanjgildea/springbootkubernetes/README.md

 # Spring Boot Docker

-Spring Boot demo app that contains a simple RESTful API, Swagger 2 doc, a MySQL db , Actuator, AP4k for K8s, Docker and Docker Compose
+Spring Boot Movies App that contains a test endpoint, Swagger 2, MySQL, Docker, Docker Compose, a basic Integration test and some init data.
+Uses Docker Hub as the Registry for CircleCI.

 ### Tech